Colsterdale Light Railway: History

-Initially, the Harrogate Corporation built a small railway yard near to what would become the site of Leighton Reservoir.
+Initially, Harrogate Corporation built a small railway yard near to what would become the site of Leighton Reservoir.
 This ran along up the valley to the site of their reservoir at Roundhill (some 1.75 mi distant), and connected with the quarries on the high hillside of Colsterdale (on the southern flank).
 The yard at Leighton was a transhipment point from road to rail, but complaints about parking of steam traction engines in Masham town centre, and the "havoc wrought by traction engines [on the road between Masham and Leighton]", led to the development of the light railway connecting Masham railway station and the narrow gauge line at Leighton, engineered by Edward Wilson Dixon.
-Initially, the Leeds Corporation petitioned to build a standard-gauge railway, and the Harrogate Corporation wanted to stay with their 2 ft gauge line.
-Both corporations submitted bills before Parliament, but Harrogate were successful, after some negative press regarding why Leeds and Harrogate could not come to some understanding, and then, they had to negotiate with the North Eastern Railway about a connection with their terminus in Masham.
+Initially, Leeds Corporation petitioned to build a standard-gauge railway, and the Harrogate Corporation wanted to stay with their 2 ft gauge line.
+Both corporations submitted bills before Parliament, but Harrogate were successful, and the Harrogate Waterworks Tramroad Act 1904 (4 Edw.
+7. c. clii) was passed. after some negative press regarding why Leeds and Harrogate could not come to some understanding, and then, they had to negotiate with the North Eastern Railway about a connection with their terminus in Masham.
 The many river and stream crossings taken by the railway were on wooden trestle bridges, but the bridge over the River Ure at Masham needed specific reinforcement against the heavy flow of the river.
 Inward and outward bound traffic was swapped over in a yard to the north of Masham railway station, and from there, the line extended some 6 mi up the valley.

-Roundhill Reservoir was started and completed first by the Harrogate Corporation, whose aqueduct to carry water south into Nidderdale was also furnished with a railway in the tunnel.
-The Leeds company bought the rolling stock and line from Harrogate after the completion of Roundhill.
+Roundhill Reservoir was started and completed first by Harrogate Corporation Waterworks, whose aqueduct to carry water south into Nidderdale was also furnished with a railway in the tunnel.
+Leeds Corporation Waterworks bought the rolling stock and line from Harrogate after the completion of Roundhill.
 Leeds initially intended to build one of their reservoirs in a side valley to the north of Roundhill at Spruce Gill Beck, however, the geological conditions were found not to be unstable in that area, so a reformed plan involved building Leighton Reservoir first below the outfall of Roundhill, with a catchwater drain bringing water from Spruce Gill.
 Before the location change, Leeds had already built the extension up to what was Breary Banks Camp, and although the reservoir would be in the adjacent valley, navvies were billeted at Breary Banks, which involved the Paddy Mail trains (workman's train) having to reverse at Leighton Junction.
 The beginner for their project was Charles Henzell, who along with a consultant engineer, recommended that the reservoir at Spruce Gill (known as Colsterdale Reservoir on the plans) be abandoned.
 During the 1910 Leighton reservoir building phase, the railway was carrying between 500 tonne and 700 tonne of goods per week.
 Typical freight transhipped at Masham Exchange Yard included timber, coal and cement, with cement accounting for the heaviest traffic on the line.